-Now, however, it turns out I might not have needed those monthly tests.
-In 2015, Kirby authored a study that suggested only two blood tests would be necessary: one to measure baseline levels of blood fats, and one two months after beginning treatment, when levels reach their peak.
-Not only would this alleviate the cost of co-pays for the procedure, but it would have relieved the anxiety of having my blood taken each month, something Kirby said many of her patients experience as well.
+Now, however, it turns out that I might not have needed those monthly tests.
+In 2015, Kirby authored a study that suggested only two blood tests would be necessary: one to measure baseline levels of blood fats, and another two months after beginning treatment, when levels reach their peak.
+Not only would this alleviate the cost of co-pays for the procedure, but it would have relieved the anxiety of having my blood taken each month, something Kirby says many of her patients experience.

-“When we tell people you’ll need blood work, sometimes we see that fear or concern on their face,” she said.
+“When we tell people ‘You’ll need blood work,’ sometimes we see that fear or concern on their face,” she says.
 “When we can say it’s going to be just two [times], sometimes I see those faces relax.”